-Specifies the host and port for a ProductName domain.
-Before connecting to a server process for the CORBA Name Service, the consbind command must log into the ProductName domain in which the server process is running.
+Specifies the host and port for a BEA Tuxedo domain.
+Before connecting to a server process for the CORBA Name Service, the cnsbind command must log into the BEA Tuxedo domain in which the server process is running.
 This command-line option overrides the setting for the TOBJADDR environment variable.
 If the command-line option is not specified, the value of the TOBJADDR environment variable is used.
 If the command-line option is not specified and TOBJADDR is not set, the program will run as a native client and load the TGIOP protocol.